 The major program may require up to 45 credit hours of course work.
 The minimum is 30 hours.
 A maximum of 18 additional hours may be required in related courses and prerequisites.
 No more than 63 credit hours of course work may be required to complete the major, related courses and prerequisites.
-A minimum of 12 upper-division credit hours required for the major must be taken within the New College of Interdisciplinary Arts and Sciences.

-No credit is granted toward fulfilling major or minor requirements in any upperdivision course in the subject field of the major unless the grade in that course is at least a "C" (2.00).
+No credit is granted toward fulfilling major or minor requirements in any upper-division course in the subject field of the major unless the grade in that course is at least a "C" (2.00).
 Normally a "Y" (satisfactory) grade needs confirmation that it is equivalent to a "C" (2.00) or higher.